Wave Hill Station: Oxenford

 Vestey Group sold its Australian pastoral holdings in early 1992.
 The Western Grazing company name and some of the former Vestey holdings were bought by Gambamora Industries, owned by Brian Oxenford and the Oxenford family, who have other pastoral interests.

 Gavin Hoad took over as station manager in 1992 and remained 18 years at the station until he resigned in 2010 after finding it too difficult to find experienced workers.

 In 2007 the walk-off route was heritage listed.
 Parts of the route include the old Wave Hill homestead, the fence-line down to the Gordy Creek waterhole crossing, and the track to the Victoria River camp (Lipanangu) although it is now traversed by the Buchanan Highway.
 The route then continues to the bottom camp then turns to the Daguragu Community to the handover site at a small park near the centre of the community.

 Top Gear

-The British Television show Top Gear filmed a segment of their Season 22 episode herding cattle at this station.
+The BBC Television show Top Gear filmed a segment of their Season 22, episode 2 (2015) herding cattle at this station.
 They used a Bentley Continental GT, a BMW M6 Gran Coupe and a Nissan GTR.